COLLAPSE OFPAL

 The Spomenik also features textures of the Ecology of compression complexities, of which the map was layed out in front.

-︎ The Spomenik was build with the help of Casey Bloomquist.
+︎ The Spomenik conceived and designed by me and build by Kelani Nichole with the help of Casey Bloomquist.

 In Beyond Resolution, Menkman insists on an extended formulation of resolution.
 A resolution is not just a trade-off between settings that manage speed and functionality, while considering materials affordances.
 A resolution also always involves the inherent compromise of other ways of rendering.
 And it is through these other ways - not (yet) implemented or supported resolutions - that we need to train to see, run and formulate our alternatives.